 In defining these terms, Congress built upon the language of the court ruling that broke up Ma Bell and the Commission's work in the Computer II proceeding.
-The Commission later clarified that "information services" and "telecommunications services" were mutually exclusive, mirroring the Computer II "enhanced" versus "basic" services dichotomy.90
+The Commission later clarified that "information services" and "telecommunications services" were mutually exclusive, mirroring the Computer II "enhanced" versus "basic" services dichotomy.
+92

-In its 1998 Advanced Services Order, the FCC ruled that the "pro-competitive provisions of the 1996 Act apply equally to advanced services and to circuit-switched voice services."91 In doing so, the Commission also concluded that advanced services such as broadband are "telecommunications services" as defined under the Act.
-This ruling meant that all the interconnection and unbundling provisions of the Act applied to the Bells' broadband services.92 This classification of incumbent wireline broadband services as "telecommunications services" was the first in a series of FCC rulings on this issue - an issue of semantics that would have farreaching consequences both for broadband competition and for larger issues such as consumer rights and Network Neutrality.
+In its 1998 Advanced Services Order, the FCC ruled that the "pro-competitive provisions of the 1996 Act apply equally to advanced services and to circuit-switched voice services."
+In doing so, the Commission also concluded that advanced services such as broadband are "telecommunications services" as defined under the Act.
+This ruling meant that all the interconnection and unbundling provisions of the Act applied to the Bells' broadband services.
+94 This classification of incumbent wireline broadband services as "telecommunications services" was the first in a series of FCC rulings on this issue - an issue of semantics that would have far-